 - Congestive heart failure – if you have this condition, your heart is not able to circulate enough blood.
-So, your kidneys have to retain sodium in order to help the body keep water and improve the blood volume.
+So, your kidneys have to retain sodium to help the body keep water and improve the blood volume;

-- Side effects of certain medication – pioglitazone (Actos), and rosiglitazone (Avandia) which are popular antidiabetic medications.
-In some cases, the beginning of an insulin therapy can also cause mild and temporary edema.
-Other drugs that might cause edema as a side effect are high blood pressure medications, estrogens, nonsteroidal anti-inflammatory drugs, and steroid drugs
+- Side effects of certain medications – pioglitazone (Actos), and rosiglitazone (Avandia) which are popular anti-diabetic medications.
+In some cases, the beginning of insulin therapy can also cause mild and temporary edema.
+Other drugs that might cause edema as a side effect are high blood pressure medications, estrogens, nonsteroidal anti-inflammatory drugs, and steroid drugs;

 How to Treat Edema